disaster-robotics-proalertas/usv_sim_lsa/README.md

 ### Prerequisites

-You need to have Linux 16.04 installed since the curent version of this simulator uses ROS Kinetic.
+You need Linux 16.04 since the curent version of this simulator uses ROS Kinetic.

 ### Installing